pdorrell/melody_scripter/README.rst

 ===============

-**Melody Scripter** is a Python application which parses melody files written in an easy-to-write textual format into an internal Python object model.
+**Melody Scripter** is a Python application which parses melody files written in an easy-to-write textual format into an Python Song object model.

 Here is "Yankee Doodle" in **Melody Scripter** format::